Entrepreneurship Bootcamp for Veterans with Disabilities (EBV)

 The EBV was first introduced by the Whitman School of Management at Syracuse University in 2007.
 The EBV is designed around two central elements—focused, practical training in the tools and skills of new venture creation and growth, reflecting issues unique to disability and public benefits programs and the establishment of a support structure for graduates of the program.

-The EBV at Cornell University is the first to offer a specialized program focused on hospitality and real estate entrepreneurship.
-Sessions are led by more than a dozen School of Hotel Administration faculty members; speakers from the Culinary Institute of America, the Institute for Veterans and Military Families at Syracuse University, and the Small Business Administration; and finance, real estate, community banking professionals.
+The EBV at Cornell University is the first to offer a specialized program focused on hospitality entrepreneurship.
+Sessions are led by more than a dozen School of Hotel Administration faculty members as well as other faculty members from across the Cornell University campus; speakers from the Culinary Institute of America, the Institute for Veterans and Military Families at Syracuse University, and the U. S. Small Business Administration; and finance, real estate, community banking professionals.

 The Leland C. and Mary M. Pillsbury Institute for Hospitality Entrepreneurship (PIHE) organized and hosted the 2012 EBV at Cornell University during the first week of October.
 It began with an online curriculum that participants completed before they arrived on campus for the weeklong residency program.
 After they graduate, they have access to ongoing technical assistance from faculty experts and EBV partners.